The archive is located on the first floor of the WIlliam C. Jason Library in room 121.

 The Delaware State University Archives was formally established in 2012.
 Since then it has been the repository for all records of enduring historic value created by former and current University Presidents, Students, Faculty, and Administrative Departments.

 The archival collections include historic photographs, yearbooks, school newspapers, newsletters, course catalogs, and the business papers of administrative offices.
-The archives is additionally home to special collections comprised of artifactual materials and sports paraphernalia.
+The archives is additionally home to special collections comprised of records and artifacts donated by alumni

 Anyone can access the Delaware State University Archives!
 You don't have to be a DSU faculty member, student, or alumni.
 How you can visit the DSU archives: